obsproject/rfcs/README.md

     needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the team.
-Team members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
+Team members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for interested parties to push back if it is made prematurely.
     - For RFCs with lengthy discussion, the motion to FCP is usually preceded by a *summary comment* trying to lay out the current state of the discussion and major tradeoffs/points of disagreement.
   - The FCP lasts ten calendar days, so that it is open for at least 5 business days.
-This way all stakeholders have a chance to lodge any final objections before a decision is reached.
+This way all parties have a chance to lodge any final objections before a decision is reached.
   - In most cases, the FCP period is quiet, and the RFC is either merged or closed.
 However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into development mode.